ARMmbed/mbed-os-example-client/README.md

 Device name 6868df22-d353-4150-b90a-a878130859d9
 ```

-**Note:** Device name is the endpoint name you will need later on [Testing the application](https://github.com/ARMmbed/mbed-client-quickstart-morpheus#testing-the-application) chapter.
+<span class="notes">**Note:** Device name is the endpoint name you will need later on when [testing the application](https://github.com/ARMmbed/mbed-client-quickstart-morpheus#testing-the-application) chapter.</span>

-After you click the `SW2` button on your board you should see messages about the value changes:
+When you click the `SW2` button on your board you should see messages about the value changes:

 ```
 handle_button_click, new value of counter is 1